IGJoshua/farolero/README.md

 ```

 This will ensure that `::interactive-some-restart` derives from
-`:farolero.core/request-interaction`, which is a parent type for all interaction
+`:farolero.core/request-interaction`.
+The parent type for all interaction and
-requests.
+value requests is `:farolero.core/interaction`.

 If you wish to provide a custom default handler instead of the included repl (as
 e.g. `farolero.core/assert` does), then follow this pattern: